'Don't care about grades as long as she's happy': Is a stress-free education only for the privileged?

 "It's perhaps easier.
 There are fewer barriers or challenges for families or children to succeed in these alternative means precisely because they have the means to do so," he added.

-"The aspiration to live a slow life and deemphasise academics is itself also classed," said Ms Ho explained, adding that parents who grew up with limited educational qualifications may feel more concerned about their children's futures.
+The "aspiration to live a slow life and deemphasise academics" is also shaped by class, Ms Ho explained.
+Parents who grew up with limited educational qualifications may feel more anxious about their children's futures.

 Ultimately, Ms Ho noted, parents do have some agency in deciding how hard to push their children.
 But in Singapore, academic qualifications still carry enormous weight, and resources often determine how much freedom families have to explore alternative paths.